Nordic Center for Sustainable Healthcare

 Webinar India report

-In this report, you find key takeaways from a Swedish/Indian webinar on building climate-resilient and environmentally sustainable healthcare facilities.
 Focused on knowledge sharing, the report highlights the need to tailor Swedish solutions to fit the Indian context – for a holistic view on healthcare.

 The report is written by MAMTA Health Institute for Mother and Child and is a collaboration with Nordic Center for Sustainable Healthcare (NCSH).